 While car accidents are just as scary for the person involved as a motorcycles accident, most car accidents are a result of one or more vehicles and their rate of fatality is dropping rapidly.
 With this information and the very fact that almost fifty percent of all motorcycle accidents are single vehicle accidents the chances of fatality whilst riding a motorcycle is now 26 percent more likely than whilst travelling in a motor vehicle.

 The most argued so dangerous when it comes fact for the reason for Florida being so dangerous when it comes to motorcycle accidents is attributed to a law passed in 2000.
 This law allows for any adult rider of a motorcycle or moped to ride without the use of a helmet or any sort of safety headgear if they are covered by insurance that covers motorcycles.
 A driver can also not wear a helmet if they have health insurance with a coverage of at least $10,000.
 Almost one out of six drivers do not have this insurance and one out of seven drivers do not have this insurance.

-While the debate around motorcycle is on going and the facts above are traumatizing, no one wishes to be involved in such an situation, if you are ever faced by the traumatized effects of a motorcycle accident as a driver or a passenger contact a motorcycle accident lawyer in Miami as a matter of urgency.
-For help and support through the situation by an experienced motorcycle accident lawyer in North Miami consult one of our team members at 305-91-6666.
+While the debate around motorcycle is on going and the facts above are traumatizing, no one wishes to be involved in such an situation, if you are ever faced by the traumatized effects of a motorcycle accident as a driver or a passenger contact us for help and support during this situation by an experienced personal injury lawyer.
+Consult one of our team members at 305-91-6666.